Money Expert > Life Insurance > What happens to a life insurance policy after a divorce?

 According to the Office of National Statistics, 42% of marriages in England and Wales end in divorce.
 Meanwhile, 46.2% of the working public has a life insurance policy, with 40% of these joint policies.
 At the convergence of these two statistics is a thorny financial and legal matter: what you do with a life insurance policy after a divorce.

 How complex this process will be will depend on the type of life insurance you hold; single or joint and whether they're linked to a mortgage on a co-owned property.
-Below we run down the steps of handling these various policies following a divorce and the complications that might arise.
+Below we run down the steps of handling these various policies following a divorce and the complications that might arise, and when it is time to consider a new policy.

 Managing life insurance after a divorce will be easiest if you and/or your partner hold separate life insurance policies.
-However, it's more likely than not that your former spouse was listed as the primary beneficiary of your single policy and you'll likely want to remove them, especially if you don't share children.
-To do this, contact your insurer to change the person named on the policy.
-This is generally accomplished with a change of beneficiary form.
-Most policies will allow you to change beneficiaries at any time for any reason.
-You'll generally also need change the terms of your will, or if your life insurance policy is part of a trust, the terms of a trust.
+However, it's more likely than not that your former spouse was listed as the primary beneficiary of your single policy and you'll likely want to remove your ex spouse, especially if you don't share children.

-However, you might want to keep your partner as the beneficiary of any life insurance payment if they're the primary caregiver of shared minor children and rely on spousal or child maintenance payments from you.
+However, you might want to keep your partner as the beneficiary of any life insurance payment when considering life insurance after divorce, if they're the primary caregiver of your dependent children, and rely on spousal or child maintenance payments from you as financial support.
+As part of the divorce settlement, the court required both parties to maintain life insurance to secure future child maintenance payments.
 Alternatively, your ex-partner might want to take out a new policy on your life, to protect the income they receive from maintenance payments.

 That leaves you with two options: either to cancel the policy or to have one partner take it over.